WARNING: Vision & Values Can Kill Your Company

 The legendary football coach Bill Walsh used a simple formula to realign the vision and values of the San Francisco 49ers in the 1980s.
 When Mr. Walsh joined the 49ers, he was a former college coach in his first year of coaching professional football.
 At the time, the 49ers were infamous for being perennial losers.
 Nothing in the organization seemed to go right.
 Mr. Walsh intuitively knew that if he was going to create a Super Bowl champion, then he would first have to change the culture by instilling in his players a new vision and a new set of values.
 The model he created is powerful in its insight and simplicity.
 The first step in using it is to place all of your current staff in one of the four quadrants: those who share the vision and values and those who do not, and those who have high proficiency in their tasks (produce results) and those who do not.

-The Free Agents in Quadrant 3 are those who perform technically at a very high level but who don’t align with the company’s vision and values.
+The Mercenaries in Quadrant 3 are those who perform technically at a very high level but who don’t align with the company’s vision and values.
 This is like a group of mercenaries or free agents.
 They are in the game only for themselves and everyone knows it.
 Be careful with this group.
 Use mercenaries sparingly and in areas that are non-critical for the business but require a specialized skill.
 But at all costs, do not put mercenaries in leadership positions.
 If you do, this will have an adverse effect on the entire culture.
 When it comes to managing free agents, your job is to motivate and create incentives that reward short-term performance.
 Pay them cash on the barrelhead for a job well done.
 But do not attempt to win them over by offering a career path, an equity stake, or a leadership position that unduly influences others.

 The Waivers in Quadrant 4 include those who don’t perform at a high level and don’t share the desired vision and values of the company either.
 If this was a sports team, this is the group that you’d place on the waiver wire and hope to trade to your competition.
 There’s no real point in investing time, energy, and attention in improving skills or attempting to create a shared sense of vision and values.
 In other words, you can put lipstick on a pig, but it’s still a pig.
 Do yourself and that person a favor: help them find a new job with a different company that better aligns with their talents, vision, and values.
 You’ll both be better off.